 Smith said that he will elaborate later about Britt's status.

-Britt didn't practice Wednesday and Thursday after expressing disappointment in his play during a tie versus the Indianapolis Colts that included some rough moments by him with a false start penalty and some missed blocks.
+Quessenberry has been preparing all week to step in after Britt didn't practice Wednesday, Thursday and Friday after expressing disappointment in his play during an overtime tie versus the Indianapolis Colts that included some rough moments by him with a false start penalty and some missed blocks.

 Quessenberry, the third brother to play for the Texans, joined the team on a one-year, $1.18 million contract this offseason.
 The former All-Pac-12 selection from UCLA has played in 60 career NFL games with nine starts since the Los Angeles Chargers drafted him in the fifth round in 2018.

 "It's just the next-man-up mentality," Quessenberry said Thursday after practice.
 "Always prepare like you're the starter and like you're going to play every snap of the game.
 Be ready for the unexpected.
 Just going to go out there and play hard-nosed football and try to finish every play and play hard and play to the whistle and give everything I've got for the four other guys out there.
 It feels good.
 I've played in this league before and this won't be the last time I play in this league."

 The Texans also have center Jimmy Morrissey, a former Burlsworth Trophy winner and Las Vegas Raiders seventh-round draft pick from Pitt, on the practice squad.

 Starting left guard Justin McCray has also played center for the Texans.

 "We feel like both guys are very capable," offensive coordinator Pep Hamilton said.

 Quessenberry, whose brothers, David, and Paul, have played for the Texans, played in two games at center last season for the Chargers.
 Quessenberry has also played guard.